gregpalmr/airflow-dcos/README.md

      $ dcos job run airflow-resetdb-job

+### 9. Two scripts are provided to start and stop the Airflow services in DC/OS.
+Use these commands:

+     $ scripts/start-af.sh

+     $ scripts/stop-af.sh

 ### TODO:

 A. Combine the Airflow Scheduler task with the Airflow Websever task using DC/OS Pod support (mulitple containers sharing a mounted volume), so that they can "see" new airflow DAG scheduler requests created by end-users.